 Night hours, no alcohol consumption on the street and being considerate to the surroundings.
 These three rules were included in Prague´s campaign targeting tourists.
 They often do not even know about the bans.
 As of next week, posters in bars or on the street will warn of compliance with the rules for fines of up to € 400.

-The rules on posters are described in English, as well as information about a fine for their violation.
+The rules on posters are described in English and information about a fine for their violation.
 “We are in the phase of selecting the areas where the campaign will run.
-Our goal is the center, Náplavka, Dlouhá street, as well as Prague´s entry points – the main railway station or bus number 119, which arrive from the airport.
+Our goal is the centre, Náplavka, Dlouhá street, and Prague´s entry points – the main railway station or bus number 119, which arrive from the airport.
 Tourists will then see the campaign when entering the city,” Stern explains.

 The campaign could also help to make tourists return to Prague.
-“Thirty percent of foreign visitors are coming back to Prague, the rest visits Prague for the first time and the last time.” sais Prague City Tourism Director Petr Slepička.
+“Thirty percent of foreign visitors are coming back to Prague, and the rest visits Prague for the first time and the last time,” said Prague City Tourism Director Petr Slepička.

 A questionnaire survey has been conducted since mid-July to target the campaign more effectively.
 “Inquiries are taking place in the streets in the evening, specifically from seven to one.
 We are researching at times when entertainment can be annoying.
 We are learning of the structure of the visitors and their position on rules,” states Gabriele Šamanová, STEM/MARK representative.
 The survey will last until the end of the holiday season, and a final report will be completed by the middle of September.

-The results of the survey, according to the night mayor, will make it easier to target other campaigns.
-“We do not want to throw all the responsibility to the city police, we know how difficult it is.
-There is a lot of tourists, we try to react to problems, but also to prevent them,” he added.
+According to the night mayor, the results of the survey will make it easier to target other campaigns.
+“We do not want to throw all the responsibility to the city police, and we know how difficult it is.
+There is a lot of tourists.
+We try to react to problems, but also to prevent them,” he added.

 Other major European cities, such as Amsterdam, have problems with tourists as well.
 It has started with a similar campaign first, targeting the British.
 However, according to the survey, the Dutch themselves did not know the rules either.
-“We do not hide the fact that we have been inspired by other cities.
-It is a topic that is increasingly up-to-date, it is a good thing that we will address it,” concludes Stern.
+“We do not hide the fact that other cities have inspired us.
+It is a topic that is increasingly up-to-date.
+It is a good thing that we will address it,” concludes Stern.